StefanoBgl/Data-Analytics-Portfolio/Power-BI-Projects/03-Media-Marketing-Performance/README.md

 ## 🛠️ Analytical Techniques & Visual Highlights

-### 💰 Financial Performance Analysis
+### 💰 Financial Performance

-- KPI Target Tracking: Evaluate financial KPIs against targets by month, campaign, and platform to assess goal achievement and budget impact
+- KPI Target Tracking by month, campaign, and platform
-- **Campaign Profitability Overview**: Assess profitability metrics by campaign to support ROI analysis and budget allocation decisions
+- Campaign-level ROI & profitability metrics

-### 🚀  Operational Performance Analysis
+### 🚀 Operational Performance

-- **Performance Trends**: Monitor **Click-Through Rate** (CTR), **Impression-to-Conversion Rate** (ICR), and **Conversion Rate** (CR) trends over time to track engagement and efficiency
-- **Monthly Benchmarking**: Compare CTR, ICR, and CR against monthly averages to identify performance peaks and gaps
-- **Pipeline Decomposition**: Break down the full conversion pipeline for CTR, ICR, and CR to understand stage-specific behavior
-- **Funnel Analysis**: Visualize the complete journey from impression to conversion to evaluate overall campaign effectiveness
-- **Heatmap by Campaign & Weekday**: Analyze CTR, ICR, and CR across campaigns and days of the week to uncover temporal performance patterns
+- CTR, ICR, and CR trend analysis
+- Monthly benchmarking against averages
+- Funnel performance breakdown (from impression to conversion)
+- Heatmaps by campaign and weekday for temporal analysis

 ## 🧩 Data Model Overview

-The report uses a clean and optimized star schema, connecting a central fact table to supporting dimension tables for rich filtering and scalable performance.
-All relationships are one-to-many from dimensions to the fact table, forming a robust analytical model.
+The report is structured using a star schema for optimized performance and flexible filtering.

 ### 🔸 Fact Table: `Metrics`
-Contains performance data of each campaign across time and platforms:
+- Campaign ID, Platform ID, Date
+- Impressions, Clicks, Conversions, CTR, ICR, CR
+- Costs, Revenue, Profit

 ### 🔹 Dimension Tables
-- Campaign
+- `DIM_Campaign`: Campaign name, type, status
-- Platform
+- `DIM_Platform`: Platform name, channel category
+- `Calendar`: Date, Month, Quarter, Year

+## 📦 Data Source

+This is a synthetic dataset curated for marketing analytics demonstration and learning purposes.
+It does not reflect real campaign performance.

+## 🧰 Tools & Technologies Used

+- Power BI Desktop
+- DAX
-- Calendar
+- Power Query (M)

----
+## 🚀 How to Use

+1. Download or clone this repository
+2. Open the `.pbip` project using Power BI Desktop
+3. Ensure the `/Data` folder with the Excel file is in the root directory

 ## 📬 Contact

-Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/stefano-baglio/) or reach out via email at s.baglio.personal@outlook.com.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-baglio/)
+📧 Email: s.baglio.personal@outlook.com

 ---